UPDATED Nov. 12, 2020

 At Blue Cross and Blue Shield of Nebraska, our top priority is to ensure the health and safety of our customers.
 We continue to follow the guidance of local and federal health officials regarding the impact of the coronavirus (COVID-19).
 Our top priority is to continue to provide quality service to our customers while protecting the health of our employees.

 Coverage for coronavirus testing and treatment

-This means those members will pay nothing for medically appropriate in-network testing and treatment in a doctor’s office, urgent care facility or emergency room.
-It also includes inpatient hospital stays.
+This means those members will pay nothing for medically appropriate in-network testing and related services in a telehealth session, doctor’s office, urgent care facility or emergency room.